 Open Source Warranties and the Limit of Liability

 The licensee’s real obstacle, however, is not restricted remedies but rather the limit of liability.
 Limits of liability generally (1) impose a dollar maximum on the vendor’s liability and (2) rule out “consequential damages.”
-If breach of the copyleft warranty turns the licensee’s own product into OSS, the loss may count as consequential damages.
-And you can bet that loss will exceed the dollar cap.
+If breach of the copyleft warranty forces the licensee to stop distributing its own software product or forces it to write the copyleft code out of its product, the loss may count as consequential damages.
+And the damage could easily exceed the dollar cap.
 So the licensee wants language like this: “The provisions of Section 12 (Limit of Liability) do not apply to any breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”

 Of course, vendors don’t like exceptions to their limits of liability.
 As a compromise, you could remove the limit on consequential damages but keep the dollar cap, though with a higher figure.

 David Tollen is the founder of Tech Contracts Academy and our primary trainer.
 He is an attorney and also the founder of Sycamore Legal, P.C., a boutique IT, IP, and privacy law firm in San Francisco.
 His practice focuses on those same topics, and he also serves as an expert witness in litigation about software licenses, cloud computing agreements, and other IT contracts.

 © 2018 by Tech Contracts Academy, LLC.
 All rights reserved.